espocrm/documentation/docs/administration/bpm-events.md

 This event stops the flow and waits as long as it is specified by the event's parameters.

-For more complex timer settings you can utilize [formula](formula.md).
-Formula scripts should return a Date-Time value (in UTC timezone).
-Once this time comes, the flow will be proceeded to the next element.
+For more complex timer settings you can utilize a [Formula](formula.md) script.
+Formula scripts should return a Date-Time value (date-time string in the UTC timezone).
+Once this time arrives, the flow is proceeded to the next element.

-By utilizing datetime\closest formula function it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.
+By utilizing datetime\closest Formula function, it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.

 ![Timer Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-timer.png)